 Jonathan wanted to be a broadcaster since he was a geeky kid, dressing up as a newsreader and making his sister operate a TV camera made out of cereal boxes.

-Thirty years on he is now a full time Sky News presenter.
+Four decades on he is now a full time Sky News presenter.

 Jonathan aged 8, perfecting his news-reading technique